hassantahhan/content-delivery-demo/README.md

 ```
 for i in `seq 1 10`; do echo $i; curl -s -o /dev/null --write-out "size_download: %{size_download} // time_total: %{time_total} // time_starttransfer: %{time_starttransfer}\n" https://xxxxxxxxxxxx.cloudfront.net; done
 ```

+Another option is enabling [Amazon CloudFront Server Timing headers](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/understanding-response-headers-policies.html#server-timing-header), offering detailed performance information, such as whether content was served from cache, how the request was routed, and how much time elapsed as observed by CloudFront.

 ## Cost
 The estimated daily cost for running this demonstration application is $7.5 USD.
 Assuming you be able to take advantage of CloudFront and S3 free usage tiers and Auto Scaling group size will not go above 3 instances, you should expect to pay about $5.5 USD for compute and $2 USD for networking.